-WEEK MON TUES WED THUR FRI SAT SUN $\checkmark$ 9 REST Hills 3 miles 8x30s on 30s Easy 3 miles Speed 3 miles 4x400m on 90s 2x600m on 2' REST REST Long 13 miles 10 REST Hills 3 miles 10x30s on 30s 2x45s on 45s Easy 3 miles Speed 3miles 4x400m on 90s 3x600 on 2' 1x 800 REST Long 10 miles Easy 6 miles 11 REST Hills 5 miles 15x30s Easy 3 miles Speed 3 miles 4x400m on 90s 3x600m on120s 2x800m on 2' REST Long 11 miles Easy 4 miles 12 REST Steady 6 miles REST Steady 6 miles REST Steady 6 miles REST
+WEEK MON TUES WED THUR FRI SAT SUN \checkmark 9 REST Hills 3 miles 4x5 on 5' Easy 3 miles Speed 3 miles 8x400m 90s REST REST Long 13 miles 10 REST Hills 3 miles 3x8 on 4' Easy 3 miles Speed 3miles 10x400m on 90s REST Long 10 miles Easy 6 miles 11 REST Hills 5 miles 2x10 on 5' Easy 3 miles Speed 3 miles 12x400m on 90s REST Long 11 miles Easy 4 miles 12 REST Steady 6 miles REST Steady 6 miles REST Steady 6 miles REST

 WEEK MILES 9 It's time to hit your first half marathon!
 If you can do this at an official event, if not, make an adventure of it and perhaps try to get a friend to run some or all of it with you.
 After a hill, speed and easy run during the week, completing a half marathon this weekend is no mean feat.
 Well done!
 22 miles 10 More hills and speed work this week.
 Ensure you're resting well on the off days to recharge for the next session.
 Pay close attention to what shoes and clothing you feel comfiest in on the long and easy runs this weekend.
-25 miles 11 The long Saturday run is another good opportunity to get out on the trails, and the 4 miles on Sunday will be a mental test.
+25 miles 11 Grunt out the 10 min hill reps before a solid speed session on Thursday.
+The long Saturday run is another good opportunity to get out on the trails, and the 4 miles on Sunday will be a mental test.
 26 miles 12 A simple week this week.
 After the speed work and longer distances over the past three weeks, keep these 6 miles nice and steady.
 If you can, put in a couple of 10-20 minute pieces at marathon pace to see how it feels.
 Complete at least one of the 6 miles on trails.
+18 miles

-WEEK MON TUES WED THUR FRI SAT SUN $\checkmark$ 13 REST Hills 5km 5x5 on 2' Easy 6 miles Speed 5 miles 4x600m on 2' 3x800m on 3' REST Long 21 miles REST 14 REST REST Easy 6 miles Speed 8km 4x800m on 3' 1x1000m on 2' REST Long 10 miles Easy 6 miles 15 REST Easy 2 miles REST Easy 3 miles REST REST Easy 2 miles 16 REST Easy 2 miles REST REST Easy 2 miles RACE TO THE KING
+WEEK MON TUES WED THUR FRI SAT SUN \checkmark 13 REST Hills 3 miles 5x5 on 2' Easy 6 miles Speed 5 miles 6x800m on 2' REST Long 19 miles REST 14 REST REST Easy 6 miles Speed 5 miles 4x1000m on 2' REST Long 10 miles Easy 6 miles 15 REST Easy 6 miles S&C Easy 3 miles REST REST Easy 2 miles 16 REST Easy 2 miles REST REST Easy 2 miles RACE TO T HE TOWER

 WEEK MILES 13 Rest hard on Friday before the big one!
 If you can run 19 miles, you can run 16 miles in a race.
 Treat this as a real race practice: use the same equipment, fuel and pacing strategy you intend on using in the race.
-14 This weekend should feel relatively easy compared to the last!
+33 miles 14 Take Monday and Tuesday off to recover.
 Put into practice the changes made after last weekend's test- run in terms of nutrition and shoe / clothing choices.
-15 This week we wind things right down.
+27 miles 15 This week we wind things right down.
 3 runs of decreasing distance.
 Be sure to include 5-10 x 60s at marathon pace just to stretch the legs out.
 Nothing too hard.
 It's all about getting your body feeling rested.
-16 It's easy to think carb-loading and moving as little as possible is the best plan of action in the last couple of days, but it lulls your body into a false sense of security!
+11 miles 16 It's easy to think carb-loading and moving as little as possible is the best plan of action in the last couple of days, but it lulls your body into a false sense of security!
 Certainly, make sure you fuel well, but do get out for the run on the day before the race.
 Take it very slow and include 5 x 30s strides - short pick ups to stretch your legs out.
-35 miles
+30.2 miles